 This is a four-season recreation area on New Hampshire Route 11 and is operated by Belknap County.
-It includes a major downhill ski area located on Mount Rowe and Gunstock Mountain, a 420 site campground, and a cross-country skiing area.
-A map of hiking and mountain biking trails is available at the base lodge.
+It includes downhill and cross country skiing, hiking trails and numerous summer activities!
+Located on Mount Rowe and Gunstock Mountain, a 420 site campground lyes within magestic landscape.
+A map of hiking and mountain biking trails is available for you at the base lodge.

 To reach Mt Belknap, which provides access to all the trails on the west side of the Belknap Range, leave New Hampshire Route 11A at Gilford Village and follow Belknap Mountain Road south, bearing left at 0.8 miles and right at 1.4 miles.
 At 2.4 miles, the Belknap Carriage Road forks left and leads to a parking area.
 Various relatively easy loop hikes may be made from this trailhead.
 For the Green, Red, and Blue Dot trails, follow the road up to the fire warden’s garage (signs on wall).
 The Piper Cutoff is a short distance down the road.

 Blue Dot Trail This trail runs from Belknap Carriage Road to the Belknap Gunstock intersection, from which either peak may be ascended via the Ridge Trail.
 It follows the road past the Red and Green trails, descends slightly to cross a brook, then diverges right and climbs the Ridge Trail.